-4.4 Role of Topology
+4.4 Role of topology

-The behavioural analysis just presented clearly demonstrates the role of non-communicative behaviour for the best solution found by our evolutionary search.
-But is the possibility to move so to change the topology of interactions really necessary for solving the role-allocation task?
-To answer this question we run ten replications of a new evolutionary experiment in which the ten interacting robots have a configuration which is fixed throughout the whole trial, in that robots are not allowed to move.
+In the previous section we showed that evolved robots not only move in the environment, but also differentiate their non-communicative behaviour according to their role so to maximise their fitness.
+In this section we investigate whether the possibility to move so to change the topology of interactions is really necessary for solving the roleallocation task.
+To do that, we run ten replications of a new evolutionary experiment in which the ten interacting robots have a configuration which is fixed throughout the whole trial, in that robots are not allowed to move.
 For each trial, the fixed configuration is chosen randomly by placing the first robot at the centre of the arena and then positioning the other robots one by one with the constraint that each newly introduced robot must be within the communication range of at least one of the robots which are already present in the arena (this constrain has been introduced in order to assure that in the resulting topology there is never a robot or a group of robots which is completely disconnected from the others, which would have prevented the possibility of finding a solution to the role-allocation task).
-Figure 8 shows the fitness of the best individual of each generation for the ten replications of this new experiment.
+Figure 9 shows the fitness of the best individual of each generation for the ten replications of this new experiment.
 In this condition all the evolutionary processes converge in less than 50 generations to a stable value of about 0.8, which is significantly lower than the best solution found in the basic experiment (about 0.9).
 The fact that in this condition evolution is much faster and more reliable than in the normal case is not surprising since in the fixed-topology condition robots have only to evolve communicative behavior, while in the normal condition they have also to evolve motor behaviours such as obstacle avoidance and exploring behavior and to co-adapt them with their communicative behavior.